Entry rules

 Use of measurement units

-You can use units of measurement such as pips, prices, ticks, percentages, multiples of ATR (volatility), or time.
-You can even specify from which reference point a measurement should apply.
+You can use measurement units such as pips, prices, ticks, percentages, multiples of the ATR (volatility) or time.
+You can even specify from which reference point a measure should apply.
 This reference point can be a time marker, or a price or indicator value.

 Examples:

-"If the price drops 2% compared to yesterday's closing price, then …"
+"If the price falls 2% from the previous day's closing price, then …"

-"When the highest price of the last two weeks is exceeded by 2 pips, buy."
+"When the maximum price of the last two weeks is exceeded by 2 pips, buy."

-"When the 20-day moving average increases for 4 consecutive days, then …"
+"When the 20-day average price increases for 4 consecutive days, then …"

 Obside allows you to dynamically adjust your position size based on specific criteria.
-You can set evolving rules to manage risk according to your trade results or other market conditions.
+You can define scalable rules to manage risk based on your trade results or other market conditions.

 This flexibility allows you to adapt your strategy to market conditions and optimize your risk management.